plavixo/tutor/README.md

 # Tutor

-Tutor is the working title for a project that intends to change the way we educate ourselves and others.
+Tutor is the working title for a project (software and cultural) that intends to change the way we educate ourselves and others.

 # The Portfolio Lens